-4.15 Mandatory Annexes
+4.15 Mandatory annexes

-Mandatory Annexes are integral parts of the publication.
-The fact that an Annex is mandatory (as opposed to informative) shall be made clear by its reference in the text and by an indication at the head of the Annex itself.
+Mandatory annexes are integral parts of the publication.
+The fact that an annex is mandatory (as opposed to informative) shall be made clear by its reference in the text and by an indication at the beginning of the annex itself.
 Annexes shall appear in the publication in the order in which they are referred to in the text.

-4.16 Informative Annexes
+4.16 Informative annexes

-Informative Annexes give additional information, and are placed after the mandatory elements of a publication.
+- 4.16.1 Informative annexes give additional information, and are placed after the mandatory elements of a publication.
 They shall not contain requirements.
-The fact that an Annex is informative (as opposed to mandatory) shall be made clear by its reference in the text and by an indication at the head of the Annex itself.

-A bibliography is a type of informative Annex and should be the last informative Annex.
+The fact that an annex is informative (as opposed to mandatory) shall be made clear by its reference in the text and by an indication at the beginning of the annex itself. - 4.16.2 A bibliography is a type of informative annex and should be the last informative annex.